apundir/auth0-golang-api-samples/01-Authorization-RS256/README.md

 ## Getting Started

-If you haven't already done so, [sign up](https://auth0.com/signup) for your free Auth0 account and create a new API client in the [dashboard](https://manage.auth0.com/).
+If you haven't already done so, [sign up](https://auth0.com/signup) for your free Auth0 account and create a new API client in the [dashboard](https://manage.auth0.com/) by navigating to Applications -> APIS -> Create API.

+TODO: Add the link (or navigation instructions) for "the Golang API quickstart page in Auth0's documentation" in following statement.

 Clone the repo or download it from the Golang API quickstart page in Auth0's documentation.

 ### Add Your Credentials

+TODO: While the "API Audience" is still available and mentioned on dashboard API settings page, "Domain" is nowhere to be found.
+README shall be updated with instructions for locating "Domain" on the dashboard appropriately.

 Rename the `.env.example` to `.env` and you will see variables for `AUTH0_DOMAIN` and `AUTH0_API_AUDIENCE`.
 Update these values with your credentials and save the file.